Corsaair/httplib/README.md

 Build the library
 `./redbean`

-Run the testg with as3shebang
+Run the test with as3shebang
 `./test_httplib`